wp-plugins/2kb-performance/readme.txt

 Features

 *   Combine, minify and cache css files
-*   Combine and cache javascript fines - in header and footer
+*   Combine and cache javascript files - in header and footer
 *   Doing this job automatically

 == Installation ==